thegulshankumar/edge-caching-firewall-bunnycdn/README.md

 - You should 'delete' Pull Zone after plugin deactivation.
 - This plugin does not collect any personal information.
 - The plugin will not be liable for any loss or misconfiguration.
 - This is an **unofficial** plugin for Bunny fans.
-For account and billing queries, please do not contact Bunny.net support.
+For account and billing queries, please do contact Bunny.net support.

 ## Installation